 Retiring from Active Duty

 You have 90 days after your retirement date to enroll in a health plan.
+You may also qualify to enroll up to 12 months after retiring from active duty.

 When You Retire